Certified Hazardous Materials Practitioner [CHMP®]

 - You must have at least 5 years of relevant experience with responsibilities directly related to the handling of hazardous materials and/or waste in the workplace;

-- You must have an Associate in Applied Science (AAS) degree from an accredited college or university in hazardous materials management, environmental science, environmental management, or environmental technology, plus 3 years of relevant experience as described above.
+- You must have an Associate in Applied Science (AAS) degree from an accredited college or university in hazardous materials management, environmental science, environmental management, physical or life science or environmental technology, plus 3 years of relevant experience as described above.
 A copy of your transcript or diploma must be submitted.

-All applications require a non-refundable $175 application fee and two electronic reference evaluations.
+All applications require a non-refundable $175 application fee and third-party employment verification.
 If applicable, you must uploaded a copy of your official college transcript or diploma.
 Applications to take IHMM examinations expire 12 months from the date your application is approved.
 There is a $360 examination fee payable at the time you are ready to take the exam.
 Should you not pass on your first attempt, the exam retake fee is $150.